shivangrathore/code-compiler/README.md

 # 🚀 Full-Stack Code Compiler

-A blazing-fast online code compiler supporting multiple languages, built with Next.js, Express, and WebSockets.
+A blazing-fast online code compiler supporting multiple languages, built with Next.js, Express, and Redis.
 Execute code in real-time with a smooth developer experience.

 ## 🌟 Features